-Exhibition Design is a new pathway offered as part of the second year of the 2-year, 240 credit MA in Interior Design, starting in September 2017.
+Exhibition Design is a pathway offered as part of the second year of the 2-year, 240 credit MA in Interior Design.

 The central ethos of the pathway is that exhibition-making is a collaborative practice, demanding a symbiotic understanding of both design-led and curatorial intentions and knowledge, which can be delivered through an increasingly wide range of cultural, commercial and institutional interactions and partnerships.